arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-bug.md

 ---
-name: Bug template for watsonx
+name: watsonx bug template
-about: This is for bug reports for `watsonx`.
+about: This is for bug reports for watsonx.
 title: ''
 labels: watsonx,bug
 assignees: aronovic,julianpayne